survivejs/webpack-book/manuscript/building/01_source_maps.md

 ## Source maps on backend

-If you are using Node target with webpack as discussed in the _Build Targets_ chapter, you should still take of generating source maps.
+If you are using Node target with webpack as discussed in the _Build Targets_ chapter, you should still generate source maps.
 The trick is to use `output.devtoolModuleFilenameTemplate` and set it to `[absolute-resource-path]` and `webpack.SourceMapDevToolPlugin`.
 Thanks to Eric Hill for discovering this!

 ## Conclusion